FatherHale/FatherHale-halees-architecture/README.md

 Included publicly:

-- contract format,
+- contract format
-- grading rubric,
+- grading rubric
-- public examples,
+- public examples
-- skills-as-knowledge principle,
+- skills-as-knowledge principle
-- high-level governance pattern.
+- high-level governance pattern

-These documents are designed to be implementation-oriented while remaining safe for public distribution.
+These documents are designed to be implementation oriented while remaining safe for public distribution.

 ## What Remains Proprietary

 The following remain proprietary and are not provided in this public specification repository:

 - Sensei OS production runtime,
-- closed-source grader implementation,
+- closed source grader implementation,
 - model routing implementation,
 - command/execution engine,
 - marketplace enforcement engine,